ampproject/amphtml/extensions/amp-inline-gallery/1.0/README.md

 #### `inset`

-Default: `false`

-Boolean attribute indicating whether to display the pagination indicator as inset (overlaying the carousel itself)
+Boolean attribute indicating whether to display the pagination indicator as inset (overlaying the carousel itself).
+Default is `false`.

 ### Attributes on `<bento-inline-gallery-thumbnails>`

 #### `aspect-ratio`

-Optional

-Number: ratio of width to height that slides should be displayed in.
+A Number defining the ratio of width to height that slides should be displayed in.
+This value is optional.

 #### `loop`

-Default: `false`

 Boolean attribute indicating whether thumbnails should loop.
+The default is `false`.

 ### Styling